xp30n/CART-253/topics/eidolon-boot/README.md

 ## Attribution

-Huge inspiration from cyberpunk UI design, CRT terminals, and Harlan Ellison’s "I Have No Mouth, and I Must Scream".
+Visual and interface inspiration comes from cyberpunk UI design and CRT terminal aesthetics.

+Narrative and thematic inspiration is drawn from Harlan Ellison’s short story *I Have No Mouth, and I Must Scream* (1967).

 Elements used: